But let's tackle it in a way that doesn’t damage communities

 Tackling climate change is the greatest challenge we face as a global community – so let’s tackle it in a way that doesn’t damage communities and lives as we seek to do the right thing for our children and grandchildren.

 Dave Prentis is general secretary of UNISONLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.